tonk-labs/gribi-playground/playground/game/TUTORIAL.md

     },
 ```

-We also use `contracts/systems/GribiSystem.sol` to communicate with Gribi from the client.
+We also use [GribiSystem.sol](../../gribi/packages/mud-integration/packages/contract/GribiSystem.sol) to communicate with Gribi from the client.
 That is, Gribi piggybacks off the MUD network glue code to send messages from the client.
 You will need to copy this over to your project.

-The `GribiSystem.sol` is also where you will register your modules.
+The [GribiSystem.sol](../../gribi/packages/mud-integration/packages/contract/GribiSystem.sol) is also where you will register your modules.
 You can see an example of how the Example module is registered.

-Finally, for convenience, change the `playground/game/mprocs.yaml` to include the following:
+Finally, for convenience, change the [`playground/game/mprocs.yaml`](mprocs.yaml) to include the following:
 ```
 gribi:
     cwd: packages/contracts